hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 ### Moment Control

-Traditional initialisation techniques manage to provide a stable starting point for the propagation of mean and variance in fully connected layers, but they do not work so well in ResNets.
+Traditional initialization techniques manage to provide a stable starting point for the propagation of mean and variance in fully connected layers, but they do not work so well in ResNets.
 The key problem is that the variance can not remain constant when skip connections are involved.
 After all, the variance is linear and unless the non-linear transformation branch would output a zero-variance signal, the output variance must be greater than the input variance.
 Moreover, if the signal would have a strictly positive mean, also the mean would start drifting when skip connections are chained together.
 Luckily, these drifting effects can be mitigated to some extent.

-Similar to standard initialisation methods, the key idea is to stabilise the variance propagation.
+Similar to standard initialization methods, the key idea is to stabilise the variance propagation.
 To this end, a slightly modified formulation of skip connections is typically used (e.g., [Szegedy et al., 2016](#szegedy16inceptionv4); [Balduzzi et al., 2017](#balduzzi17shattered); [Hanin & Rolnick, 2018](#hanin18how)):

 $$\boldsymbol{y} = \alpha x + \beta f(\alpha x),$$